waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Tile Mechanics & Traversal Rules
 - **Ground/Impassable:** `ground` tiles are walkable, `impassable` tiles are solid walls.
 All objects (NPCs, items, signs) function as impassable walls.
 - **Grass:** Walkable tiles where wild Pokémon can be encountered.
 - **Water:** Surfable tiles.
-To initiate SURF, I must be adjacent to a water tile and use the move from the party menu.
+To initiate SURF, I must be on a `ground` or `steps` tile adjacent to water and use the move from the party menu.
-- **Gates (`closed_gate`/`open_gate`/`gate_offscreen`):** `closed_gate` tiles are impassable. `open_gate` tiles are open and act as `ground`. `gate_offscreen` represents a gate whose state is unknown because it's not on screen.
+- **Gates (`closed_gate`/`open_gate`/`gate_offscreen`):** `closed_gate` tiles are impassable. `open_gate` tiles are open and act as `ground`. `gate_offscreen` represents a gate whose state is unknown.
 The state of these can be toggled by switches or other triggers.
 - **Ledges:** One-way only.
 Can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Spinner Tiles:** Force movement in a specific direction.
 Destinations must be mapped manually.
 - **Hole Tiles:** Warp tiles that lead to a lower map area.
 Often function as one-way drops.
 - **Scripted Event Tiles:** Some tiles trigger events.
 The tile in front of the Cinnabar Gym door (19, 5) pushes the player back and displays a 'locked' message.
-The tile at (4, 5) in the Trashed House is an invisible wall.
 - **Hidden Passages:** Some maps contain hidden passages that allow traversal through what appear to be solid walls.
 - **Cuttable:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting.
 - **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.
 - **Elevated Ground:** Walkable ground at a different elevation, accessible only via `steps`.
 - **Water Current:** A scripted event on some water tiles that forces movement in a specific direction, blocking passage.
-Confirmed on Seafoam Islands B4F at (21,17) and (22,17).
+Confirmed on Seafoam Islands B4F.
+The message 'The current is much too fast!' appears if you try to Surf against it.
 - **Surf from Elevation:** It is not possible to initiate SURF from an `elevated_ground` tile.
 You must be on a tile at the same level as the water (e.g., `ground`, `steps`).

 ### B. Confirmed ROM Hack Changes